techjay-c/tp/docs/UserGuide.md

 **Examples:**
 * `edit-patient 1 p/91234567 e/johndoe@example.com r/Allergic to Peanuts`<br>
-This edits the phone number, email, and remarks of the patient with `PATIENT_ID` 1 into '91234567', 'johndoe@example.com', and 'Allergic to Peanuts' respectively.
+This edits the phone number, email, and remarks of the patient with `PATIENT_ID` 1 to '91234567', 'johndoe@example.com', and 'Allergic to Peanuts' respectively.
 ![edit-patient-example-1](images/ug/patient/EditPatientExample1.png){: .centered-image }